jhony75/Install/README.md

 # Install
 ### Just a script to install some of the programs I use the most.

-I format my system a lot, and always have to install these packages, so I wrote 2 scripts to make my life easyer.
+I format my system a lot, and always have to install these packages, so I wrote 2 scripts to make my life easier.
 If you want to try it, leave both files on the same directory, give execute permission to RVM.sh so it can:
 1. Install GCC.
 1. Set RVM GPG key.